zaczap/bios201/Workshop4/README.md

 ## Fragment size distribution

-First, lets take a look at the fragment size for each of our samples.
-We will use the tool bamPEFragmentSize from the deepTools package.
+First, let's take a look at the fragment size for each of our samples.
+We will use the tool `bamPEFragmentSize` from the deepTools package.
 To learn more about this tool, read the [documentation](https://deeptools.readthedocs.io/en/latest/content/tools/bamPEFragmentSize.html).

 The generic command we will be using is:
 ```
-# EXAMPLE FORMAT -- DO NOT RUN
+# EXAMPLE FORMAT - DO NOT RUN
 # bamPEFragmentSize -b <bamfiles> \
                   -hist <plot output filename> \
                   --maxFragmentLength <maximum fragment length>